Rock climbing & bouldering gyms in Singapore

 Image credit: Upwall Climbing

-Young kids can consider visiting this gym to try out the kid-friendly routes too – passes go at $12/entry on weekdays for those under 18.
-And for those who love documenting their climbs, you’ll be pleased to know that the giant windows around the gym let in a tonne of natural sunlight so your lighting will be slay.
+Apart from having a good range of route difficulties, Upwall also has kid-friendly routes complete with animal-shaped holds that will make things extra fun for the youngins.
+And, for those who love documenting their climbs, you’ll be pleased to know that the giant windows around the gym let in a tonne of natural sunlight so your lighting will be slay.

 Image credit: Fit Bloc via Facebook

-For a bao ga liao package, head to one of Singapore’s largest bouldering and fitness centre – Fit Bloc.
+For a bao ga liao package, head to one of Singapore’s largest bouldering and fitness centre: Fit Bloc.
 There are 3 massive bouldering walls, and they’ve recently added 7 auto belay lanes.
-But that’s not all – your entry pass will also grant you access to the swimming pool, gym, and co-working space.
+But that’s not all – your entry pass (from $28) will also grant you access to the swimming pool, gym, and co-working space.

-They currently have 2 outlets: Depot Heights Shopping Centre and The Oasis, near NUS.
-First-timers can also enjoy the $60/3 passes package – so you’ll save $24 with this promotion.
+They currently have 2 outlets at Depot Heights Shopping Centre and The Oasis, near NUS.
+First-timers can also enjoy the $50/3 pass bundle, so you’ll save $34 with this promotion.

 Image credit: @parcsovereign via Instagram

-Climb Central isn’t just a rock climbing gym in a shopping mall – it’s a great training ground for newbies who haven’t a clue about rock climbing.
-Each climbing lane has grips that are colour coded according to difficulty level, and friendly instructors will give you a 15-minute crash course on climbing before your session.
+Not only does Climb Central have highly accessible locations in popular malls like Funan, it’s also a great training ground for newbies who haven’t a clue about rock climbing.
+Each climbing lane has grips that are colour-coded according to difficulty level, and friendly instructors will give first-timers a 15-minute crash course on climbing before your session.

 Image credit: @climbcentral via Instagram

 Tickets are sold in the form of day passes, which will allow you to leave for lunch or a shopping break before you head back in to climb.
-Prices start from $22 for adults for a day pass without equipment, and students can make use of the Youth day pass which is priced at $28.
+Prices start from $27.25 for adults for a day pass without equipment, but it’s much more economical to sign up for their multi-passes priced from $114.45.
+The latter can be used across all 5 outlets and can be shared amongst friends.

 Image credit: @kineticsclimbing via Instagram

-Kinetics Climbing is a small bouldering gym tucked away in Serangoon, suitable for both beginners and those with experience.
+Kinetics Climbing is a small bouldering gym tucked away in Serangoon, more suitable for climbers with a bit of experience.
 This gym regularly switches up its climbing routes so you can expect varied paths to explore every time you visit.

 Image credit: @kineticsclimbing via Instagram

 There’s also a top-rope wall and other courses available from experiential climbing to personal coaching.
-Day passes start from $15/student and $19/adult, and you can rent shoes at $5.
+Day passes start from an affordable $16.50/adult if you visit off-peak, and $21/adult for peak hours.
 If you’re an avid climber, there are also options for a multipass.

 Image credit: @popiahboy via Instagram